Using Interstellar Clouds to Search for Galactic PeVatrons: Gamma-ray Signatures from Supernova Remnants: Discussion

 A dedicated study of this source suggested an association with the energetic pulsar PSR\,J1928+1746, implying a leptonic, PWN origin for the gamma-ray emission \citep{J1928_2017ICRC...35..732L}.
 More recently, alternative scenarios including an illuminated molecular cloud or a gamma-ray binary were shown to remain plausible by \cite{MoriJ1928}.
 They also state that further X-ray observations are necessary to clarify a PWN association for the emission.

-The TeV source HAWC\,J1914+118 is located at (46.00, 0.25) and overlaps with the cloud 51 located at (45.620,0.11).
+The TeV source HAWC\,J1914+118 is located at (46.00, 0.25) and overlaps with the clouds located at (45.92,-0.45) and (45.86,0.01).
 As yet, there is no firm identification for HAWC\,J1914+118, with several HII regions, pulsars and X-ray sources either coincident with or nearby to the gamma-ray emission \cite{2HWC_2017}.
-Our model predicts illumination of the cloud 51 at (45.620,0.11) by the SNR G045.7-00.4, about which comparatively little is known \citep{snrcat}.
+Our model predicts illumination of the former cloud by the SNR G046.8-0.3, and of the latter cloud by G043.9+1.6, both of which have constrained distance \citep{snrcat}.
 We suggest that further investigations are necessary to firmly establish the nature of this new TeV source.